KarelZe/thesis/references/obsidian/📖chapters/🥬SAGE values.md

 For this reason we estimate feature importances using gls-SAGE, which can account for complex interactions between features and yields global importances.

 **Shapley Additive Global Importance** gls-SAGE is an additive feature importance measure with its foundations in cooperative game theory.
 As put forth by ([[@lundbergUnifiedApproachInterpreting2017]]3) feature contributions can be estimated through Shapley values (Source Lloyd).
-Instead of allocating credit in a cooperative game to players, as originally proposed, the problem transfers to assign credit across features based on a value function.
-Intuitionally, for gls-SAGE, credit is assigned based the contribution to the model's performance, which is different from classical gls-SHAP formulation, where the importance is determined by the contribution to the prediction.
+Instead of allocating credit in a cooperative game to players, as in the original Shapley formulation, the problem transfers to assign credit across features based on a value function.
+Intuitionally, for gls-SAGE, credit is assigned based the contribution to the model's performance, which is different from gls-SHAP formulation, where the importance is determined by the contribution to the prediction.

 Shapley values are defined as: